openrails/openrails/Source/Documentation/Manual/sound.rst

 difference in the relationship between physical locomotive variables (e.g.
 Force) and the related variable.
 This applies to Variable2 and Variable3.

-New variables:
+New variables introduced by OR:

 - BrakeCyl, which contains the brake cylinder pressure in PSI.
 Like the traditional MSTS variables, it can be used to control volume or frequency curves (``BrakeCylControlled``) and within variable triggers (``BrakeCyl_Inc_Past`` and ``BrakeCyl_Dec_Past``).
-- CurveForce in Newtons when the rolling stock is in curve.
+- CurveForce, in Newtons when the rolling stock is in a curve.
 Can be used for curve flange sounds, with two volume curves: one is ``SpeedControlled``, which makes the sound speed dependent too, and ``CurveForceControlled``.
   Of course ``CurveForce_Inc_Past``, and ``CurveForce_Dec_Past`` are also